 - Unusually bothered by loud or sudden noises

 - Confusion, hurt feelings from social situations if tending to take words literally, or misunderstanding intent of message

 - May appear insensitive to tone of voice, or over react to perceived intent

 - May be sullen or withdrawn

-Audiologist: The audiologist will start by looking for excessive wax, ear infections, or hearing loss, and will refer to the family physician or and otolaryngologist for treatment where indicated.
-The audiologist will head the investigation of, and determine the need for APD evaluation by gathering information from the other professionals on the team.
+- Start by looking for excessive wax, ear infections, or hearing loss, and will refer to the family physician or an otolaryngologist for treatment where indicated.

 APD can be seen on its own, but often it can be seen along with other conditions, such as:

 APD is more frequent in children who have a diagnosis of non-verbal learning disability (Keller et al., 2006).

 Examples are finding sounds too loud (hyperacusis) or having difficulty coping with certain sounds such as chewing or pencils tapping (misophonia).

 Does the person have auditory processing difficulties following a concussion or head injury?